aarnhub/python-sms-sender/README.md

 4. Now you can send Single or Bulk SMS.

 After Settings update, your data will be stored to new file smssenderdb.pickle.
-If you will have problems with saving, open permission (read, write) for file or folder where is main file stored.
+If you will have problems with saving, open permission (read, write) for file or folder where is main file is stored.

 ![python sms](https://repository-images.githubusercontent.com/183734063/854caf80-68dc-11e9-8694-8ce512b70833)